PlasmaHH/vdb/doc/DASHBOARD.md

 directories contain the settings to setup a dashboard.
 We provide some examples in the example `.vdb` directory that will enable you to
 -->

+## null target
+The special target `null` will just ignore any command output and basically makes sure the command is executed each time.
+This can be combined with the special `log` command that redirects all log output to that target.

+## Special `log` command

+Using the special `log` command, you can redirect a portion of the vdb output to certain targets.
+These outputs are mostly those not generated as a result of an interactive command, such as status messages, certain kinds of warninigs etc.

+A useful combination is redirecting log output to null, so the output for testcases is only ever by the commands invoked by the testcases.

 ## Other commands

 * `dashboard show` Shows a list of all dashboards.
 The meaning of the columns is as follows: